Originally posted here:

 **Note: The focus of this post is based on females, so that is the term used for simplicity and clarity.
 However, please note that the same general principles would be relevant for males who do not fit the stereotypical notions of “masculinity”.

 09/09/2016: Edited to add: I did not discuss dysphoria in the post, primarily because this post was intended to be a general overview of my concerns as a lesbian psychologist regarding the trans trend, rather than an in-depth exploration of the diagnostic process.
-Basically, dysphoria is a term that is very often misused and overused.
-For more information about true dysphoria, please read this post.
+Dysphoria is a term that is very often misused and overused.
+I believe that all Lesbians experience dysphoria to varying degrees, but it does not mean we are “really trans”.